timescale/docs/mst/replicas-cli.md

 ## Creating a read-only replica of your service

-1. In the Aiven Client, connect to your
+1. In the Aiven client, connect to your
     [Managed Service for TimescaleDB service][aiven-client-mst].

 1. Switch to the project that contains the TimescaleDB service you want to